nguyentronganhs/copy/README.md

 ### How to contribute?

-As we're not making a living out of this plugin, so we improve it when we have some time to spare.
+As we're not making a living out of this plugin, we improve it when we have some time to spare.
 Licensed under the [AGPLv3 terms](LICENSE.txt), code contributions are welcomed!
 Get in touch through [GitLab](https://gitlab.com/infoPiiaf/redhopper) or [e-mail](mailto:contact@infopiiaf.fr) to discuss it.

 **Code isn't the only valuable contribution**.
 Feedbacks, issues, translations, user guides… Just step in and enjoy the free software way of building great commons.